isc-projects/kea/doc/guide/hooks.rst

        ]
    }

-  **Note**

-  Care should be taken when adjusting the expression.
+Note that care should be taken when adjusting the expression.
 If the expression changes, then all the ``flex-id`` values may change, possibly rendering all reservations based on ``flex-id`` unusable until they are manually updated.
 It is strongly recommended that administrators start with the expression and a handful of reservations, and then adjust the expression as needed.
 Once the expression is confirmed to do what is desired of it, host reservations can be deployed on a broader scale.

-flex-id values in host reservations can be specified in two ways.
+``flex-id`` values in host reservations can be specified in two ways.
 First, they can be expressed as a hex string, e.g. bar string can be represented as 626174.
 Alternatively, it can be expressed as a quoted value (using double and single quotes), e.g. "'bar'".
 The former is more convenient